Capital Power secures contract for the 178 megawatt Bloom Wind project and shifts the construction decision for Genesee 4 and 5 to late 2016

 Analyst Conference Call and Webcast

-Capital Power will be hosting a conference call and live webcast with analysts on April 27, 2015 at 11:00 AM (ET) to discuss its first quarter results.
+Capital Power will be hosting a conference call and live webcast with analysts on April 25, 2016 at 9:00 am (MDT) to discuss the first quarter financial results.
 The conference call dial-in numbers are:

 (604) 681-8564 (Vancouver)